anaztp/Security-Agents-Problem/README.md

 Happy coding!

-# The Problem
+## The Problem
 At the Faculty of Sciences, there are 20 security agents numbered from 1 to 20.

 Out of these, 3 agents work during the night shift, while 5 agents work during the day.

 For an agent working a night shift, there's a rule that they won't work for the following 2 days and 2 nights.
-For instance, if an agent works on Sunday night, they won't work all day on Monday and Tuesday, returning to work on Wednesday.
+For instance, if an agent works on Sunday night, they won't work all day on Monday Tuesday, returning to work on Wednesday.

 Similarly, an agent working during the day won't be assigned to the night shift on the same day.
 For instance, if an agent worked during the day on Sunday, they won't work the night shift on Sunday.